#10 How to Run A Quarterly Product Strategy Meeting

 - #13 “TLDR: Summary of the Product Strategy Frameworks”

 - Click here to purchase my self-paced Product Strategy Workshop on Teachable for $200 off the regular $699 price.
-The course includes recorded talks, PDFs, and my essays along with pre-formatted Google Slides so you can complete your product strategy on your own.
+The course includes recorded talks, PDFs, my essays, and pre-formatted Google Slides so you can complete your product strategy independently.
 You can also “try before you buy” — the first two modules are free.